Table of Contents

 Hypothalamic Control of Pituitary Secretion

 There is a system of blood vessels, known as the hypothalamohypophysial portal system, present between the hypothalamus and the anterior pituitary.
 The hypothalamus regulates the pituitary secretion by the release of hypothalamic hormones into the hypophyseal portal blood.
-A negative feedback mechanism operates within the hypothalamo-pituitary axis and the target tissues to regulate endocrine and metabolic functions.
+A negative feedback mechanism operates within the hypothalamic-pituitary axis and the target tissues to regulate endocrine and metabolic functions.
 The hypothalamic “releasing hormones” are thought to enhance the secretion of all anterior pituitary hormones, with the exception of prolactin, whose secretion is mainly regulated by the inhibitory effect of dopamine.

 Hypothalamic factors or releasing hormones, that control the secretion of anterior pituitary hormones includes: